jfinkels/flask-restless/docs/customizing.rst

    If you wish to write your own serialization functions, we **strongly suggest** using a Python object serialization library instead of writing your own serialization functions.
-This is also likely a better approach than specifying which columns to include or exclude (:ref:`includes`) or preprocessors and postprocessors (:ref:`processors`).
+This is also likely a better approach than specifying which columns to include or exclude (:doc:`includes`) or preprocessors and postprocessors (:ref:`processors`).

 For example, if you create schema for your database models using